cshankle/just/index.md

 ## Dataset

 I found this data on the SMCM page for institutional research under the tab Common Data Set.
-The college collects data about student body and faculty every year then releases it to the public.
+The college collects data about student body and faculty every year then releases it to the public on the institutional research part of the school website.
+They have been doing this since 2002
 Describe your data set, including a link to the data.
 - What is this data about?
 - Who collected or produced this dataset?
 Why?